oroinc/documentation/user/back-office/system/user-management/organizations/org-configuration/commerce/guests/organization-guest-access.rst

 Configure Guest Website Access Settings per Organization
 ========================================================

-.. hint:: Read more on this topic in :ref:`Guest Access <sys--conf--commerce--guest>`.
+.. hint:: This section is part of the :ref:`Guest Functions <concept-guides--product-management>` topic that provides a general understanding of the guest access concept in OroCommerce.

 .. note:: Guest access can be enabled :ref:`globally <sys--conf--commerce--guest-access--global>`, per organization, and :ref:`per website <sys--conf--commerce--guest-access--website>`.